-Prerequisite: basics of classical probability theory and linear algebra.
+Prerequisites: basics of classical probability theory and advanced linear algebra.

 Course description: the course is about the non-classical calculus of probability which is behind Quantum Physics.
-The emphasis will be on the mathematical and philosophycal aspects (but not directly on physics).
-Some "paradoxes" such as the "EPR" paradox will be also discussed.
+(Read this short summary written in a "Q&A" form about the essence of Quantum Physics.)
+The emphasis will be on the mathematical, information-theoretical and philosophycal aspects (but not directly on physics).
+In the first part of the course the neccessary mathematical tools are introduced, while in the second part some simple physicial systems as well as quantum computers and some "paradoxes" (such as the "EPR" paradox) are discussed.